Music of South Africa: Gothic rock

-In 1995, The Awakening was formed by vocalist, guitarist and producer Ashton Nyte.
+In 1995, The Awakening was formed by vocalist, guitarist, and producer Ashton Nyte.
 The band is credited in major national press as "South Africa's most successful Gothic Rock act and one of the top bands in the far broader Alternative scene" and headlined major national festivals throughout South Africa, including the country's largest music festival Woodstock, in addition to Oppikoppi and RAMFest.
-With more than a dozen top ten national singles between 1998 and 2007, The Awakening were the first goth-styled act to have major success in South Africa.
+With more than a dozen top ten national singles between 1998 and 2007, The Awakening were the first goth-styled act to have significant success in South Africa.

 Another notable goth artist was The Eternal Chapter, which had a hit with the cover "Here comes the man", originally by Boom Boom Room.

 South African pop music

 Afro fusion

 Stimela originated from Ray Phiri's soul group, The Cannibals, formed in the 1970s.
 Phiri, renowned for his work on Paul Simon's albums Graceland and The Rhythm of the Saints, led The Cannibals to success with several hit singles in South Africa.
-In the early 1980s, Phiri joined forces with former members of The Cannibals to establish Stimela, an Afro-fusion band (meaning "steam train").
-Fusing R&B and jazz with rhythmic elements from South African genres like mbaqanga, Stimela was led by Phiri, who served as guitarist, songwriter, and often lead vocalist.
+In the early 1980s, Phiri collaborated with former members of The Cannibals to form Stimela, an Afro-fusion band (meaning "steam train").
+Fusing R&B and jazz with rhythmic elements from South African genres such as mbaqanga and Stimela, Stimela was led by Phiri, who served as guitarist, songwriter, and often lead vocalist.
 The band sang in English and various South African languages, including recording songs in the Malawian language, Chichewa, amidst the apartheid-era promotion of "retribalization" in black music.

 During the 1980s and early 1990s, Stimela's music occasionally challenged apartheid's boundaries of expression.
 Certain songs, like "Whispers in the Deep" advocating for fearless expression, faced bans from airing on the state-controlled radio station, SABC.
 Additionally, a 1984 duet featuring a white singer, Katie Pennington, titled "Where Did We Go Wrong" was rejected by radio stations for airplay.
 Despite these restrictions, Stimela's 1986 album, "Look, Listen and Decide" achieved significant commercial success, reaching bestseller status.
 The band's albums attained gold and platinum status.

 Stimela debuted at a pivotal moment, filling the void left by the afrofusion band Sakhile's hiatus.
 Sankomota (previously known as 'Uhuru'), an afrofusion group formed in Lesotho in the 1970s, gained prominence when their debut album was recorded by South African producer Lloyd Ross in 1983.
 Sankomota's hit composition "It's Raining" propelled their success, leading to subsequent album releases and a move to South Africa.
 Bassist Bakithi Khumalo and drummer Vusi Khumalo, later forming the band Theta, provided rhythms for country and Western bands.
 Tananas, another South African fusion band formed in 1987, blended jazz, country, Congolese rumba, rock, township jazz, ragtime, township jive, Mozambican salsa, and Spanish music.
 Peace released their debut record and performed alongside Abdullah Ibrahim (Dollar Brand) and Hugh Masekela.
 The collective Night Cruiser featured in Zakes Mda's plays at the Space Theatre.